 Naturally, physician assistants, like medical doctors, need a formal education to develop the necessary expertise to diagnose and treat patients’ medical conditions.
-Because they prepare for the career through a master’s degree program rather than medical school, they are often able to cut in half the amount of time they must spend in school after earning their bachelor’s degrees.
+Because they prepare for the career through a master’s degree program rather than medical school, they are often able to cut in half the amount of time they must spend in school after earning their bachelor’s degree.

 Getting that undergraduate degree is the first step in the educational path of an aspiring physician assistant.
 There’s no one right bachelor’s degree to get into a physician assistant graduate program.
 Some schools offer undergraduate degrees in physician assistant or pre-physician assistant studies, but these majors aren’t the only, or even necessarily the best, options.
 Students most often pursue a major in the field of science, but the major itself is less important than completing the right prerequisites, which may include:

-- Anatomy and physiology
+- Anatomy & physiology

-- Mathematics or statistics
+- Mathematics or Statistics